lucasliet/zed-deb/MANUAL-RUN.md

 - The expected file structure may have changed in newer Zed releases
 - Make sure you have sufficient disk space
 - Check file permissions in your working directory

-### Building for Different Architectures

-The current script only builds for `amd64` architecture.
-For other architectures, you would need to modify the `Architecture` field in the control file and ensure the downloaded binaries match that architecture.